Poutine is one of Canada’s notable dishes and some of the most delicious comfort food you’ll ever have.

 To Assemble and Serve

-- Assemble the poutine by placing hot fries on a plate or even in a paper boat or bowl.
+Assemble poutine by placing hot fries on a plate or even in a paper boat or bowl and top with cheese curds.
+Pour hot gravy over the top and serve immediately.
+While it’s very controversial, I love adding ketchup when I serve them.

 - The air fryer will make French fries from fresh or frozen in minutes!